verrazzano/docs/content/en/docs/guides/migrate/install/opensearch/_index.md

 </div>
 {{< /clipboard >}}

+#### Create OpenSearch Cluster with your own certificates
-2. In other way, you can create your own certificates and provide the certificate in OpenSearchCluster CR.
-Refer next section<TBD> to know how to generate certificates.
+In other way, you can create your own certificates and provide the certificate in OpenSearchCluster CR.

+To generate self-signed certificates using OpenSSL, you can refer [Generate self-signed certificates using OpenSSL](https://opensearch.org/docs/latest/security/configuration/generate-certificates/)

+To generate certificates using cert-manager, you can refer [Generate OpenSearch Certificates using Cert-Manager]({{< relref "/docs/guides/migrate/integrate/opensearch#cert-manager" >}})

 {{< clipboard >}}
 <div class="highlight">